 You can failover one or more nodes using the

-failover command to the
+failover command in

-couchbase-cli command.
-To failover the
+couchbase-cli.
+To failover the node, you

 shell> couchbase-cli failover --cluster=